Twin Perspectives

 Another real favourite of ours is the incredibly pretty Arcadia, filled with prints, trinkets and sparkling lights for your home.
 They also offer a lovely selection of second-hand books.

 Lastly, don’t miss the Alice in Wonderland inspired ‘Alice’s Shop’ .
 I’ve bought many a birthday present here, ranging from small prints to Alice-inspired stationary.
-It really is lovely and a beautiful place to visit during your Oxford day trip.
+It really is lovely and a beautiful place to visit, especially if you’re visiting Oxford with kids.

 The Best Restaurants in Oxford